Gee19/vim-gbone/README.md

-# vim-gbone.vim
+# vim-gbone

 Simple wrapper for [vim-tbone](https://github.com/tpope/vim-tbone).

-Provides mappings for sending the current line to a TMUX pane in any direction with smart indent level support.
-Automatically sends `Enter` key after each line.
-Remembers the last two panes used for each function until you restart vim.
+Provides mappings for sending the current line to a TMUX pane in any direction, with smart indent level support.
+Automatically sends the `Enter` key after each line.
+Remembers the last two panes used for each function, until you restart vim.

 I use it for the following:
 - Language agnostic REPL